hminshen/CE2107-Microprocessor-System-Design/README.md

 Lab 3: Introduction about Timer Compare interrupt.

-Lab 4: Introduction about Timer Capture interrup and ADC.
+Lab 4: Introduction about Timer Capture interrupt and ADC.

 Lab 5: Assessment with Self-test program of the robot.